hs-chaitra/excel_insights_chatbot/README.md

 Once the application is running, you can upload your Excel file using the "Choose your Excel file" button in the sidebar.

+### Example Queries

+Here are some example questions you can ask the chatbot:

+*   "What are the key insights from this data?"
+*   "Show me a bar chart of the most common values"
+*   "What patterns do you see in the numeric columns?"
+*   "Box plot of salary by department"
+*   "Create a correlation analysis between numeric variables"
+*   "What's the distribution of the categorical variables?"
+*   "How many employees are under 30"
+*   "Compare salary by gender"
+*   "Show me a bar chart of department"
+*   "Create a histogram of annual_salary"
+*   "Show a pie chart of performance_rating"
+*   "Create a histogram of age"
+*   "Show remote_work distribution"
+*   "annual_salary by department"
+*   "Compare annual_salary by gender"
+*   "Scatter plot of years_of_experience vs annual_salary"
+*   "Show annual_salary by education_level"
+*   "Create a histogram of bonus_amount"
+*   "Performance_rating by department"
+*   "Scatter plot of training_hours vs customer_satisfaction_score"
+*   "Show projects_completed distribution"
+*   "customer_satisfaction_score by performance_rating"
+*   "Sales_target_achievement_percent by department"

 ## Project Structure

 *   `app.py`: The main Streamlit application script containing the chatbot logic, data processing, visualization functions, and AI integration.